For details on the postponed Annual Fall Seminar which will now take place in May 2021 please click here.

 Annual Fall Seminar 2019

 This year's fall seminar and retreat will take place from November 20 – December 1.

 Registration: Registration will take place November 20, 10 a.m. – 3 p.m., outside the main shrine hall, and teachings will begin November 21.
-Online pre-registration will be available from September.
+Online pre-registration is available here.

 Retreat: November 27 – November 29.

 Both the seminar and the retreat will take place in the spacious main shrine hall at Ka-Nying Shedrub Ling Monastery in Boudhanath, Kathmandu, Nepal.

 Chökyi Nyima Rinpoche, an incarnate lama of the Kagyu tradition and the monastery's abbot, teaches each morning for seven days.
 In the afternoon other lamas, khenpos and professors teach and give presentations.
 Chökyi Nyima Rinpoche’s talks are translated from Tibetan into English by a skilled interpreter.
 Depending on the availability of additional interpreters and needs of the audience, simultaneous translations may be offered into Chinese, Russian, Spanish, French, German, Danish, and Portugese.
 Chökyi Nyima Rinpoche relies on an interpreter for communicating the more subtle intricacies of Buddhist philosophy however is also has a strong command of the English language and will sometimes trach directly in English.

 For more than thirty-eight years, Rinpoche has been instructing a large and growing number of students of nearly every nationality in meditation and Vajrayāna practices.
 With a concise, lucid, and humorous approach, he imparts the very heart of the Buddhist teachings, revealing the natural simplicity of the enlightened mind.